-In the event of an incident, campus officials strongly suggest responding as soon as possible to conduct that could be perceived as SVSH.
+In the event of an incident, campus officials strongly suggest responding as soon as possible to conduct that could be perceived as sexual harassment or violence.
 An immediate response may prevent the situation from escalating and may help lead to a prompt resolution.